oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 ## Change your Identity Provider to Auth0

 JHipster uses Spring Security's OAuth 2.0 and OIDC support to configure which IdP it uses.
-When using Spring Security with Spring Boot, you can configure most settings in a properties files.
+When using Spring Security with Spring Boot, you can configure most settings in a properties file.
 You can even override properties with environment variables.

 To switch from Keycloak to Auth0, you only need to override the default properties (for Spring Security OAuth).
 You don't even need to write any code!